-Conversation ith Dr. Chosei Komatsu about Gustav Mahler’s Symphony No.2, “Ressurection”
+Conversation with Dr. Chosei Komatsu about Gustav Mahler’s Symphony No.2, “Ressurection”

 A trembling soul, after his death, lies in greatest pain and need.
 The soul goes through hellish darkness and fear of the Apocalypse.
 The soul then hears the healing voices of angels.
 With wings, the soul will fly into the eternal light to live again.